beenlanced/ai_mcp_server/README.md

 - Building custom MCP servers using the Python Software Developer Kit (SDK)

-  - I show some simple examples of MCP servers in using STDIO and STREAMABLE-HTTP Transports
+  - I show some simple examples of MCP servers using `STDIO` and `STREAMABLE-HTTP` transports
-  - How to build Client testing code for these Servers
+  - I show how to build client testing code for these servers
-  - How MCP differs from simple Python function calling
+  - I show how MCP differs from simple Python function calling
-  - How you might build Docker containers run MCP servers locally and remotely, as one might do in a production environment.
+  - I show how you might build Docker containers to run MCP servers locally and remotely, as one might do in a production environment.

 - Integrating these servers into Python applications